 Freudian interpretation works through an interpretative reversal between the conscious morality of individuals and the amorality of the impulses that they are supposed to be concealing.
 Illness is the price paid by the psyche in order to resolve an inner conflict.
 This general idea leads one to suspect, through neurosis, that there are impulses that are quite shameful to the conscience, and all the more so where individuals adhere to the strictest of moral precepts.
 There is thus a direct path that leads from the psychic troubles of the individual to sexual and aggressive impulses.
-According to Freud, neurotic symptoms are essentially substitutes for the satisfaction of unfulfilled sexual desires.
+According to Freud neurotic symptoms are essentially substitutes for the satisfaction of unfulfilled sexual desires.
 When an instinctive impulse is repressed, its libidinal elements are changed into symptoms, its aggressive elements into feelings of guilt.
 The wish for the death of a beloved person is replaced by the fear of seeing this person die.
 By demonstrating a tender altruism, the neurosis is only compensating for the opposing feeling that is at its source and which is one of stark egotism.
-Every one of those 'excessively virtuous individuals', explains Freud, 'passed through an evil period in his infancy - a phase of perversion which was the forerunner and precondition of the later period of excessive morality' (Freud, 2001 [1913]: 186).
-In Civilization and Its Discontents (1929), Freud summarizes what psychoanalysis teaches us about human nature, writing that 'men are not gentle creatures who want to be loved...they are on the contrary creatures among whose instinctual endowments is to be reckoned a powerful share of aggressiveness'.
-They are tempted to satisfy their need for aggression on their neighbour, 'to exploit his capacity for work without compensation, to use him sexually without his consent, to seize his possessions, to humiliate him, to cause him pain, to torture and to kill him'.
-The imposed ideal of loving your neighbour as yourself is justified precisely by the fact that nothing is more contrary to basic human nature (Freud, 1962 [1929]: 111).
-There is no natural or intuitive faculty that could be explained by the fact that evil is a threat to the survival of the ego because it represents, on the contrary, what is desirable and enjoyable (Freud, 1962 [1929]).
+Every one of those people who is so taken with a higher morality, explains Freud, has experienced a period of nastiness in childhood, a phase of perversion that prepares for and heralds the later superego phase.
+In Civilisation and its discontents (1929) Freud summarises what psychoanalysis teaches us about human nature, writing that "men are not gentle creatures who want to be loved...they are on the contrary creatures among whose instinctual endowments is to be reckoned a powerful share of aggressiveness."
+They are tempted to satisfy their need for aggression on their neighbour, "to exploit his capacity for work without compensation, to use him sexually without his consent, to seize his possessions, to humiliate him, to cause him pain, to torture and to kill him."
+(Freud, 1981, p.
+64) The imposed ideal of loving your neighbour as yourself is justified precisely by the fact that nothing is more contrary to basic human nature.
+(Freud, 1981, p.66) There is no natural or intuitive faculty that could be explained by the fact that evil is a threat to the survival of the ego because it represents, on the contrary, what is desirable and enjoyable.
+(Freud, 1981, p.80).
 One of the most famous inversions used by Freud is that where he transforms the pure image of childhood by bringing the idea of sexuality into it.
-This demystification of childhood comes to counter what Freud sees as one of greatest prejudices of humanity, that of its innocence (Freud, 1952 [1925]: 33).
+This demystification of childhood comes to counter what

+Freud sees as one of greatest prejudices of humanity, that of its innocence (Freud, 1984, p.
+56).

 The inversion of the sublime into the horrible is carried out in a most thoroughgoing manner in the psychoanalytical approach to art.
-An enlightened critique of it was set out in 1925 by the Russian psychologist Lev Vygotsky in his fine thesis on the psychology of art (Vygotsky, 2005 [1925]).
+An enlightened critique of it was set out in 1925 by the Russian psychologist Lev Vygotsky in his fine thesis on the psychology of art (Vygotsky, 1925 2005).